shwetasingole/AI-Recruiter/README.md

-# AIcuiter 🎤🤖
+# EchoHire	 🎤🤖

-**AIcuiter** is an AI-powered virtual interviewer designed to streamline and enhance the interview experience for both candidates and recruiters.
+**EchoHire** is an AI-powered virtual interviewer designed to streamline and enhance the interview experience for both candidates and recruiters.
 It leverages voice-based communication and intelligent conversation flows to simulate real-time interviews with automated analysis and feedback.

 ## 🚀 Features